-quirement may be met either by the completion of two semester (three quarters) hours in course work on the United States Constitution or by passing an examination given by an approved institution on the provisions and principles of the Constitution.
+The requirements on the provisions and principles of the United States Constitution must be completed for the issuance of this credential.
+This requirement may be met either by the completion of two semester (three quarters) hours in course work on the United States Constitution or by passing an examination given by an approved institution on the provisions and principles of the Constitution.
 Course work offered to meet this requirement will apply as credit in the social sciences area.